 - Screen: 14.5-inch WUXGA display

-Why it is good: This is the best value choice for researchers who need 16 GB of RAM and a fast processor for analysis but do not want to spend over one thousand pounds.
-It is rugged and reliable.
+Why it is good: This is the best value choice for research students who need 16 GB of RAM and a modern processor but want to keep costs under £1,000.
+It is a rugged, “no-nonsense” laptop for the daily campus grind.

 4. ASUS Zenbook S 14 (Aero Edition)